engin100/950/labs/lab-6.md

 On Canvas, you will submit ***ONE PDF*** that will include all of the following:

 - [ ] Using your gathered data, what would you use to insulate/protect your payload (a combination of materials is allowed if their combination is functional and realistic)?
 Explain why!
-- [ ] All three TMP36 trials for the three insulations plotted on 1 plot.
+- [ ] All three BME temp trials for the three insulations plotted on 1 plot.
 Include labels for each axis, and label the three lines as each trial respectively.
 Make sure to include which trial is for which insulation in the caption/legend.
 - [ ] 3 accelerometer plots, one for each trial.
 Make sure to include appropriate labels for each plot.
 - [ ] A plot showing the impact on mass by each insulating material.